-Python is all the rage in web dev and tech circles right now.
+Python is all the rage in developer and tech circles right now.
 But which big companies use Python for web development?
 Find out in this guide.

 In this post, we’ll explain what Python is and how it’s used for web development.
 We’ll then dive in with 13 real-world examples of Python in web development.
 In all, we’ll cover: